Chaitanyakotipalli/Voice_Video_Translator/README.md

 # Multilingual Subtitle & Voice Translation App 🎬🌐

-A powerful app that transcribes, translates, and synthesizes speech, enabling you to enjoy videos, movies, or lectures in **any language** with synchronized subtitles and voice translation.
+A user_friendly app that transcribes, translates, and synthesizes speech, enabling you to enjoy videos, movies, or lectures in **any language** with synchronized subtitles and voice translation.

 ## Features ✨